Since its launch, Performance Max — the one campaign to rule them all — has seen widespread adoption among advertisers from various verticals.

 If your client has a low SKU-volume store with maybe five or ten products, you may create one campaign with one or two asset groups.
 If they have a larger store with hundreds or thousands of products, you could split it out a bit more into separate themes for more control over what products are taking up the bulk of the ad spend.

-Mike Ryan of Smarter Ecommerce presented the following approach on PPC Town Hall 59.
+Mike Ryan of Smarter Ecommerce presented the following approach.

 He says that if you’re new or are still testing Performance Max you can take a simpler approach to structure your campaign and move towards a more granular approach as you learn going forward.

 If your objective is margins, Mike says you could try the following approach.

 Tips for Performance Max bidding strategies.